-Like last year, applicants will response to two required essays.
-However, Tuck has recently made changes to their first required goals essay that focuses on global approach.
+Like last year, applicants will respond to two required essays.
+However, Tuck has recently made changes to their first required goals essay that focuses on a global approach.
 Also, the second required essay, the longstanding essay about a meaningful leadership experience has been replaced with more of a focus on diversity.

 Key Application Dates:

 1st Round Consortium***

 Here is Advice from Tuck Admissions Blog:

 “Tuck has long provided its graduates with the knowledge and inspiration to do well and do good – to become the difference in the world of business and beyond.
 As the global economy continues to become more dynamic and diverse, the call for broad, values-driven leadership will continue to grow louder.
 With this in mind, we’ve made some changes to this year's essay questions, so please read carefully.

 Remember, the essays are your opportunity to share with us who you are beyond the numbers and the resume, so reflect, take your time, and be genuine.
 Think carefully about your content as well as delivery.
 Communicate clearly and in your voice, not who you think we want you to be; and most importantly, answer the question you are asked.

 Please respond fully but concisely to the following essay questions.
 There are no right or wrong answers.
 We encourage applicants to limit the length of their responses to 500 to 700 words for Essay #1 and 500 words for Essay #2.
 Please double-space your responses.”

 Let’s take a closer look at the essays.

 Essay 1: Tuck educates wise leaders who better the world of business.
 What are your short- and long-term goals?
 How will a Tuck MBA enable you to become a wise leader with a global impact?
 (500-700 words)